 We compile and verify method statements for all kinds of operations.

 A method statement is a structured document illustrating the complete transportation (or parts of it) in a step-by-step manual.
-It contains e.g. lifting arrangements, cargo securing, risk assessments and other documents.
+It contains, for instance, lifting arrangements, cargo securing, risk assessments and other documents.
 It is also referred to as the “operations manual”.

 Today, quality management is one of the core processes of the project logistics industry.
-The knowledge about the expected risks and the development of procedures and methods to keep the risk on the lowest level possible is important to create a safe and efficient transport.
+Knowledge of the risks anticipated and the development of procedures and methods to keep these risks at the lowest level possible are important for creating a transport which is safe and efficient.

 We create preliminary and/or final stowage plans for your transport.
 Stowage plans give an overview of the cargo on board a vessel as well as the planned stowage position.
-It also illustrates different views and decks of the vessel together with cargo information and crane outreaches.
+They also illustrate different views and decks of the vessel together with cargo information and crane outreaches.

-These are step-by-step illustrations of e.g. the loading operation or turning of a trailer with out-of-gauge (OOG) cargo.
+These are step-by-step illustrations of, for instance, the loading operation or turning of a trailer with out-of-gauge (OOG) cargo.

-Mooring arrangement and mooring analysis are studies of the approach and mooring operation e.g. for Ro/Ro (Roll-on/Roll-off) operations or special jetties to illustrate the planned rope arrangement and position of the barge or vessel at quay or during ship-to-ship operations.
+Mooring arrangements and mooring analyses are studies of the approach and mooring operation, e.g. for RoRo (roll-on / roll-off) operations or special jetties to illustrate the planned rope arrangement and position of the barge or vessel at the quay or during ship-to-ship operations.